For two years the 0% balance transfers on offer have been getting slowly less good.

 2. You may get less than the advertised length

+This is very common.
 Many adverts say things like up to 27 months, but you could get offered a much shorter time.
-This is very common.
 It’s sneaky, but there’s not much you can do about it.
 If you know your credit score isn’t great or you already have a lot of debt it may be safer to apply for a deal where you will get the maximum term even if it doesn’t look quite as good.

 3 You may only be offered a small credit limit

 If you are hoping to refinance a large credit card balance you may not be able to.
 Switching some of your debt to 0% is better than switching none, but it may still leave you with expensive card repayments.

 4. Miss a payment date and you lose the whole offer

 If you miss a payment or make it late, it’s likely the credit card will end your 0% deal and you are back to high-interest rates.
 And with a problem now showing on your credit record, you can’t easily get a new deal!

 This happens to about a quarter of the people that get these balance transfer deals.
 The lenders know this – they are going to make high profits from the people who trip up, so don’t be one of them!

 0% debt is cheap so it may feel like it doesn’t matter, but if you want to get a mortgage it does.